Skip to main content

 Single Binary

 ~12 MB.
 No runtime, no sidecar, no init containers.
-Deploy anywhere — bare metal, VM, Kubernetes.
+Deploy this lightweight S3-compatible object storage server anywhere — bare metal, VMs, or modern Kubernetes clusters.

-Speaks the S3 wire protocol.
-AWS CLI, Boto3, rclone, SDK v3 — all verified.
-Zero provider-specific config.
+Speaks the S3 wire protocol natively.
+Serves as a flawless drop-in replacement.
+AWS CLI, Boto3, rclone, SDK v3 — all verified with zero provider-specific configuration.

 FROM scratch Docker

-Under 20 MB image built FROM scratch.
-Smallest footprint of any S3-compatible store.
+Under 20 MB image built entirely FROM scratch.
+This minimalist approach guarantees the smallest possible footprint of any available S3-compatible object storage solution.

 AES-256-GCM Encryption

 SSE-S3 and SSE-C built in.
-Per-object DEKs.
-Caller-supplied keys never logged or persisted.
+Utilizing individual Data Encryption Keys (DEKs) for every object.
+Caller-supplied keys are never logged or permanently persisted to disk.

 No unsafe Code